 This hearty dish is a New England favourite, and Boston has a good handle on how to do it right.
 A creamy soup’s ladled into big bowls, with clams, potatoes and onions piled beneath the surface.
 Herbs and black pepper add punch, and some places include diced bacon or pork for a hit of saltiness.

 One of Boston’s best-known nicknames is Beantown, thanks mostly to the locals’ love of this dish.
-It first reared its head in the 18th century, when baked beans were mixed with molasses or maple syrup, before a handful of salt pork was stirred in.
+It first reared its head in the 18th century, when baked beans were mixed with treacle or maple syrup, before a handful of salt pork was stirred in.
 It’s still a culinary staple to this day, using the same age-old recipe.

 You wouldn’t expect a sports stadium to have much clout in the food industry, but Fenway Park’s a different beast.
 As one of the oldest baseball stadiums in America, it’s had plenty of time to perfect its legendary hot dog recipe.
 The finished product, the Fenway Frank, has cemented its spot as one of Boston’s most iconic snacks.

 It’s a pie, but not as you know it.
 Forget the pastry – this pie sandwiches custard or cream between two sponge cakes, with a glossy layer of chocolate glazed across the top.
-It’s so popular, it was named the state dessert of Massachusetts in the 90s, and there’s even a spin-off doughnut version.
+It’s so popular, it was named the state dessert of Massachusetts in the Nineties, and there’s even a spin-off doughnut version.

 When in Boston, drink like a local.
 That means a frosty bottle of the local beer, Samuel Adams.
 It’s the Boston Beer Company’s number-one brew, and is named after the American Founding Father who was born here in 1722.
 Taste-wise, this caramel-coloured drop is like a malty mix of lager and ale.